eduardo343/notepad_app/README.md

 📒 Ruby on Rails Notebook App
 This is a "notepad"-style web application built with Ruby on Rails 8, allowing users to create Notebooks and add Pages inside them, each with a title, content, and a random emoji.

-It's ideal for practicing modern Rails with Turbo, Tailwind CSS, and a PostgreSQL database.
+It's ideal for practicing modern Rails with Turbo, Bootstrap, and a PostgreSQL database.

 ✅ What can you do with this app?
 Create, view, edit, and delete Notebooks.